Investigation of the Influenza Virus Replication on the Single Cell Level

 Aim of the project

-In this project, we want to utilize new and powerful technologies to investigate the variability of virus infections on the single cell level.
-Moreover, we are interested in the quantification of stochastic effects to improve mathematical models of the influenza virus replication.
-Finally, based on an improved understanding of the influenza virus replication, we want to identify bottlenecks limiting cell-specific virus yields, and develop strategies for optimization of host cells or virus strains for cell culture-based influenza vaccine production.
+In this project, we utilize new and powerful technologies to investigate the variability of virus infections on the single cell level (Heldt and Kupke et al., 2015).
+Based on an improved understanding of the influenza virus replication, we finally want to identify bottlenecks limiting cell-specific virus yields, and develop strategies for optimization of host cells or virus strains for cell culture-based influenza vaccine production.